-- A Ten Thousand Dollars (\$10,000) or Less.
-Professional services of Ten Thousand Dollars (\$10,000) or less may be awarded by the city manager after selecting a qualified vendor and negotiating a contract in the best interest of the city. - B More than Ten Thousand Dollars (\$10,000) to Seventy-Five Thousand Dollars (\$75,000).
-Professional services more than Ten Thousand Dollars (\$10,000) to Seventy-Five Thousand Dollars (\$75,000) may be awarded by the city manager pursuant to the proposal procedure (Section 3.30.130), best competitive value procedure (Section 3.30.140), or any exception consistent with this chapter.
-Professional services of up to twenty- five thousand dollars (\$25,000) may be awarded by a designated position, subject to the limits and authorizations established under Section 3.30.050(B). - C Seventy-Five Thousand Dollars (\$75,000) to Two-Hundred Fifty Thousand Dollars (\$250,000).
-Professional services of Seventy-Five Thousand Dollars (\$75,000) to Two-Hundred Fifty Thousand Dollars (\$250,000) shall be awarded by the city manager pursuant to the best competitive value procedure (Section 3.30.140) or any exception consistent with this chapter. - D More than Two-Hundred Fifty Thousand Dollars (\$250,000).
-Professional services of more than Two-Hundred Fifty Thousand Dollars (\$250,000) shall be awarded by the city council pursuant to the best competitive value procedure (Section 3.30.140) or any exception consistent with this chapter. - E Award.
+A Ten Thousand Dollars (\$10,000) or Less.
+Professional services of Ten Thousand Dollars (\$10,000) or less may be awarded by the city manageror-designee_after selecting a qualified vendor and negotiating a contract in the best interest of the city.

+B More than Ten Thousand Dollars (\$10,000) to Seventy-Five Thousand Dollars (\$75,000) or Less.
+Professional services more than Ten Thousand Dollars (\$10,000) to of

+Seventy-Five Thousand Dollars (\$75,000)-or-less may be awarded by the city manager pursuant to the proposal procedure (Section 3.30.130), best competitive value procedure (Section 3.30.140), or any exception consistent with this chapter.
+Professional services of up to twenty-five thousand dollars (\$25,000) may be awarded by a designated position, subject to the limits and authorizations established under Section 3.30.050(B).

+C Seventy-Five Thousand Dollars (\$75,000) to Two-Hundred Fifty Thousand Dollars (\$250,000).
+Professional services of Seventy-Five Thousand Dollars (\$75,000) to Two-Hundred Fifty Thousand Dollars (\$250,000) shall be awarded by the city manager pursuant to the proposal procedure (Section 3.30.130), best competitive value procedure (Section 3.30.140), or any exception consistent with this chapter.

+D More than Two-Hundred Fifty Thousand Dollars (\$250,000).
+Professional services of more than Two-Hundred Fifty Thousand Dollars (\$250,000) shall be awarded by the city council pursuant to the best competitive value procedure (Section 3.30.140) or any exception consistent with this chapter.

+E Award.
 Contracts for professional services shall be awarded to the consultant who will best serve the interests of the city, taking into account the demonstrated competence, professional qualifications and suitability for the project in general.
 The city may consider cost of professional services if determined to be a relevant factor under the circumstances, but cost shall not be the sole determining factor.

-3.30.090 Supplies.
+3.30.090 Materials, supplies, and equipmentSupplies.

-A Ten Thousand Dollars (\$10,000) or Less.
-Supplies of Ten Thousand Dollars (\$10,000) or less may be awarded by the city manager after selecting a qualified vendor and negotiating a contract in the best interest of the city.
+A Two Thousand Dollars (\$2,000)Ten Thousand Dollars (\$10,000) or Less.
+Materials, supplies, and equipmentSupplies of Ten Thousand Dollars (\$10,000)Two Thousand Dollars (\$2,000) or less may be awarded by a the city manager or designee department head after selecting a qualified vendor and negotiating a contract in the best interest of the city.

-B More than Ten Thousand Dollars (\$10,000) to Seventy-Five Thousand Dollars (\$75,000).
-Supplies of more than Ten Thousand Dollars (\$10,000) to Seventy-Five Thousand Dollars (\$75,000) may be awarded by the city manager pursuant to the vendor price quotes procedure (Section 3.30.120), best competitive value procedure (Section 3.30.140), or any exception consistent with this chapter.
-Priority for awarding is to be given to the lowest price quote.
-Justification for award on basis other than lowest price must be approved by the purchasing officer or designee.
-Supplies of up to twenty-five thousand dollars (\$25,000) may be awarded by a designated position, subject to the limits and authorizations established under Section 3.30.050(B).
+B More than Ten Thousand Dollars (\$10,000) to Seventy-Five Thousand Dollars (\$75,000) or Less.
+Materials, supplies, and equipmentSupplies of more than Ten Thousand Dollars (\$10,000) to Seventy-Five Thousand Dollars (\$75,000) or less may be awarded by the city manager pursuant to the vendor price quotes procedure (Section 3.30.120), best competitive value procedure (Section 3.30.140), or any exception consistent with this chapter.
+Priority for awarding is to be given to the lowest price quote. -Justification for award on basis other than lowest price must be approved by the purchasing officer or designee.
+Materials, supplies, and equipmentSupplies of up to twenty-five thousand dollars (\$25,000) may be awarded by a designated position, subject to the limits and authorizations established under Section 3.30.050(B).